notpresident35/awesome-learn-gamedev/README.md

 For a few years now, I've been hoarding every gamedev resource I can get my grubby paws on.
 This is the result!

-Most of these resources are about learning the craft of game development.
-For lists of tools, communities, and assets, as well as lists geared towards learning an individual tool like Unity, check out [the gaming category of awesome list's repository](https://github.com/sindresorhus/awesome#gaming)
+My list is mostly for learning the craft of game development at a high level and getting hired for it.
+For lists of tools, communities, and assets, as well as more granular lists geared towards individual tools like Unity, check out [the gaming category of awesome](https://github.com/sindresorhus/awesome#gaming)

 There's resources here for every skill level and every discipline.
 I've got full books, classes/courses, tutorials, job-seeking advice, and even other entire mega-lists.
 Nearly everything is free, and anything with a price tag will be clearly marked.
-I only include paid resources I have either personally used or seen industry professionals use and recommend.
+I only include paid resources if either I have personally used them or I have seen other industry professionals use and recommend them.

 Suggestions and future-proofing efforts are always welcome!